fdm-monster/fdm-monster-client/README.md

 ## Contributors ✨

-These are the people involved in the project:
+These are the people involved in the project.
+Find the meaning of the emoji keys [here](https://allcontributors.org/docs/en/emoji-key).

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)